NodeOps-app/autogen/Docs/GitHub-Integration/github-support.md

 - Next.js
 - Python
 - SvelteKit
-- Vanilla JS/HTML/CSS
 - Vite

-You may also select **Other/Unknown** and the app will attempt to Dockerize the repository for you.
+You may also select **Other/Unknown** as long as you provide the Dockerfile in the repository for you.

 ## Browse the list of walkthroughs